Work experience will provide

 your employability skills, confidence and make a real impact on your CV.

-society shows employers you are engaged and seek out opportunities, it also
+and societies shows employers you are engaged and seek out opportunities to

-helps you improve your teamwork, communication and negotiation skills.
+activities also help to improve teamwork, communication and leadership skills.

-Committee members develop leadership, diplomacy and organisational skills and
+Committee members develop organisational and diplomacy skills having gained

-will gain experience of meetings, handling funds, and society promotion.
+experience of meetings, handling funds, and society promotion

-help you to broaden your horizons and explore new interests.
+help you to broaden your horizons, develop new interests and build your

 Tutor and academic support